how to get better at marketing

 At some point you have to say to yourself, “You know what?
 I’ve invested thousands of dollars into education, thousands of hours into practice, I know exactly what I’m doing, I give my clients consistently great results, and I am really fucking good at this.”

 Remember, as wonderful as you are, your brand is not about you!
-If you really want to know how to get better at marketing, then remember even your expertise is not about you – it’s always about your audience.
+If you really want to know how to get better at marketing, then even your expertise is not about you – it’s always about your community.
 How can your knowledge, skills, experiences, and wisdom benefit them?
 And honestly, to not get vulnerable by sharing your knowledge, insights, perspectives, skills, wisdom, experiences, and creations is actually selfish.
-Because if you could help even one person by sharing… isn’t that be worth being brave?
+Because if you could help even one person by sharing… isn’t that be worth being bold?